Dividend - frequently asked questions

 A dividend is an amount based on a company’s profits paid out to shareholders for each share they hold.

-Dividends on Aviva plc ordinary shares are usually paid in May and September each year.
+Dividends on Aviva plc ordinary shares have in the past been paid out in May and November.
+From 2018 ordinary dividends will be paid in May and September each year.

 How do I ensure I receive my dividend?